moulin-louis/boot2root/README.md

 -  [@moulin-louis](https://github.com/moulin-louis)

 ## Description:
-Security Challenge.In a group, search for various means to pass root on the ISO given to you.
+Security Challenge.
+In a group, search for various means to pass root on the ISO given to you.

 ## Note:
 - TBD